AshutoshKumar7001/Online_Examination_System/README.md

 ## Issues & support
 Open issues in the GitHub Issues tab for bugs, feature requests or questions.
 Use descriptive titles and steps to reproduce.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-(If you use a different license, replace this section accordingly.)

 ## Contact
 Maintainer: AshutoshKumar7001
 GitHub: https://github.com/AshutoshKumar7001